The Importance of Offers to Settle

 It is often asked by clients why they need to prepare an Offer to Settle, and this article will examine that question by looking at the importance of Offers to Settle in the Family Law file.
 As stated by Justice Blishen, “Under the Family Law Rules, O. Reg.
 114-99, offers to settle are quasi obligatory.
 Service of at least one offer to settle should be a basic step in every family law proceeding.”[i]

-An Offer to Settle needs to narrow the issues, and should be what you can except to achieve at a minimum.
+An Offer to Settle needs to narrow the issues and should be what you can expect to achieve at a minimum.
 The goal is to match or beat your Offer to Settle as if you do you will be rewarded (typically with costs).

 Format of the Offer[iii]

 An Offer to Settle is a settlement proposal as to the claims the person making the offer has advanced.
 This can be done even prior to commencing litigation, and provided that you have not withdrawn (formally told the other party that the offer is no longer available for acceptance or in the case of a time-limited offer the expiration period has been met), any and all offers made remain open for acceptance and even better are available for cost arguments.
 You should note that an Offer expires once the Court begins making a decision on the issue(s) contained in the Offer.

 The Offer to Settle must be signed by you personally and if you are represented by counsel, your solicitor also.
 Failure to abide by this term renders your Offer to Settle defunct (not able for acceptance).